TWUOnline/ldrs591/_posts/2018-01-27-ldrs591-unit-4-activity-4-2.md

 published: true
 post_date: 2018-01-27 19:00:29
 ---
-Using Plano-Clark and Creswell&#8217;s (2015) evaluation criteria of a research problem, I will evaluate Parris and Peachey&#8217;s (2013) question: How was servant leadership (SL) defined, empirically investigated, and examined in precedent literature (p.
+<p>Using Plano-Clark and Creswell&#8217;s (2015) evaluation criteria of a research problem, I will evaluate Parris and Peachey&#8217;s (2013) question: How was servant leadership (SL) defined, empirically investigated, and examined in precedent literature (p.
 378)?
-The evaluation criteria consists of seven components which are rated on a scale of 0-3 from poor-excellent as indicated below:
+The evaluation criteria consists of seven components which are rated on a scale of 0-3 from poor-excellent as indicated below:</p>
 <ol>
 <li><strong>The topic is interesting</strong> (2/3) &#8211; While the question is intriguing, the study&#8217;s research goal does not seek to answer the specific question of how to empirically investigate SL, but instead compiles and organizes previous ideas from previous literature.
 I am more interested in the specific answers to the question than a discussion on how others studied SL in the past.</li>
 <li><strong>There is a meaningful problem</strong> (3/3)- The problem proposed by Parris &amp; Peachey (2013) is &#8220;Greenleaf&#8217;s conceptualization of servant leadership as a way of life rather than as a management technique perhaps has slowed the acceptance of this leadership theory in academia&#8221; (p.
 378).
 Servant leadership is a viable leadership theory capable of resolving leadership issues in the twenty-first century (p.
 378), but due to the current presentation of SL as a philosophy, it is not taken as a leadership technique; this is a meaningful issue.</li>